Google "elimination diet" and more than 1.4 million results pop up. So what exactly are elimination diets and do you need to go on one?

 - Or, a breath test might be done to rule out lactose or fructose intolerance.
 Breath tests measure for the amounts of certain gases that may indicate that your body did not digest certain compounds, for example, lactose, found in the food recently consumed.

 Elimination diets require motivation.
 It can be tough to make the needed dietary changes even though it is only on a short-term basis.
 Also, if you’re taking any medicines, discuss them with your physician before making changes to your diet and consult with an RDN.
 RDNs have the ability to analyze your diet and identify any nutrients that may be lacking and make recommendations for healthy substitutions based on your individual preferences.
-They can also offer tips on meal planning and reading food labels.
+They also can offer tips on meal planning and reading food labels.

 How Elimination Diets Work